-His Excellency, President of Zanzibar, Dr. Hussein Ali Mwinyi during the officially launching of ZTITE b.
+His Excellency, President of Zanzibar, Dr. Hussein Ali Mwinyi, the President of the Revolutionary Government of Zanzibar and Chairman of Revolutionary Council during the officially launching of ZTITE b.
 Establishment of Zanzibar Tourism Summit

-ZTITE focused promoting on sustainable tourism with its theme 'Greener Zanzibar by showcasing its natural and cultural heritage, rich history, and potential for transformation into sustainable а tourist destination.
+ZTITE focused on promoting sustainable tourism with its theme 'Greener Zanzibar by showcasing its natural and cultural heritage, rich history, and potential for transformation into a sustainable tourist destination.
 Additionally, it aims to raise awareness about Zanzibar's green tourism aspirations and their implications for sustainable development.